oyvindwagner/milestone/README.md

 ## Code
 Code and documentation from Bootstrap at https://getbootstrap.com/docs/4.1/
 Page image divider code courtesy of Xahed Kamal - https://stackoverflow.com/users/3866364/xahed-kamal

+## Notes
+Due to being limited to using HTML and CSS, the integrated google map under the "Contact" section was integrated using iframe - this would ideally have been done using JavaScript.

 This website is built for educational purposes only.